 Data Analysis Plan

-IBM SPSS Statistics Version 29 was used to analyze the data.
+IBM SPSS Statistics Version 29 was is to analyze the data.
 The first step in data cleaning involved verifying missing data, outliers, and implausible BMI records using NSCH data quality flags.
 The cases with large amounts of missing data were dropped, and minor missingness was addressed using list wise deletion.
 Survey weights were applied to make it national.
 This study answered two research questions aiming to determine relationships between obesity and anxiety/depression, and the moderators were gender and urbanicity.
 Hypotheses were tested using logistic regression analyses, since the outcomes were binary.
 The effect was moderated by including interaction terms (obesity x gender, obesity x urbanicity).
 The main assumptions were that the observations were independent, there was no multicollinearity, and the logit was linear with respect to continuous predictors.
 It tested them using variance inflation factors, correlation matrices, and the Box-Tidwell procedures.
 If assumptions were not met, transformations or large standard errors were to be considered.
 Where appropriate, comparisons were handled using conservative significance levels.
 The introduction of covariates was informed by previous literature that stated that they confounded the effect.
 The interpretation was done through odds ratios, 95% confidence intervals, and p-values.
 A = 0.05 was set as the statistical significance level.
 This type of analysis can be used to conduct a strong study of association and free-play effects in the dataset.

 Threats to Validity